Unit Testing in Node.js: A Comprehensive Guide for Developers

 }

-Run your tests with the npm test command, and Mocha, along with nyc, will generate a code coverage report in HTML format after the tests complete.
+Test using the npm test command, and Mocha, with the help of nyc, will create a code coverage report in HTML format once tests are complete.

 install nyc as a development dependency: